$0 Maine Adoption Quick-Start Checklist

 If you file an adoption petition in the wrong court, the Register of Probate will typically reject the filing and return the documents.
 This means losing the filing fees and starting over.
 More significantly, if there is any urgency to your timeline (a child's school enrollment, health insurance deadline, or an approaching finalization window), the delay is real.

-In practice, the most common mistake is filing a foster-to-adopt petition in Probate Court when the District Court has retained jurisdiction over the child protection case.
-OCFS should tell you which court to use, but OCFS caseworkers sometimes do not know or give inconsistent answers — especially given the documented 60% turnover rate among OCFS caseworkers.
+In practice, the most common mistake is confusing the District Court child-protection/TPR stage with the later Probate Court adoption petition.
+OCFS should explain the case status, but OCFS caseworkers sometimes do not know or give inconsistent answers — especially given the documented 60% turnover rate among OCFS caseworkers.

 Do not rely solely on your caseworker's advice on this question.
-Confirm it with your adoption attorney or call the relevant Probate and District Court clerks directly.
-The question to ask: "Has the District Court case involving this child been closed or transferred?
-If so, which court currently has jurisdiction over an adoption petition for this child?"
+Confirm the TPR status and Probate venue with your adoption attorney or the relevant court clerks.
+The question to ask: "Has the District Court TPR and appeal stage been completed, and which Probate Court is the permitted venue for the adoption petition?"

 Five minutes of clarification before filing can save months of delay.